rotemfogel/dbt-bootcamp-zero-to-hero/_course_reosurces/course-resources.md

   DEFAULT_WAREHOUSE='COMPUTE_WH'
   DEFAULT_ROLE='transform'
   DEFAULT_NAMESPACE='AIRBNB.RAW'
-  COMMENT='DBT user used for data transformation';
+  COMMENT='DBT user used for data warehouse';
-GRANT ROLE transform to USER dbt;
+GRANT ROLE transform TO USER dbt;

 -- Create our database and schemas
 CREATE DATABASE IF NOT EXISTS AIRBNB;
 CREATE SCHEMA IF NOT EXISTS AIRBNB.RAW;
+CREATE SCHEMA IF NOT EXISTS AIRBNB.DEV;

 -- Set up permissions to role `transform`
-GRANT ALL ON WAREHOUSE COMPUTE_WH TO ROLE transform; GRANT ALL ON DATABASE AIRBNB to ROLE transform;
+GRANT ALL ON WAREHOUSE COMPUTE_WH TO ROLE transform;
+GRANT ALL ON DATABASE AIRBNB TO ROLE transform;
-GRANT ALL ON ALL SCHEMAS IN DATABASE AIRBNB to ROLE transform;
+GRANT ALL ON ALL SCHEMAS IN DATABASE AIRBNB TO ROLE transform;
-GRANT ALL ON FUTURE SCHEMAS IN DATABASE AIRBNB to ROLE transform;
+GRANT ALL ON FUTURE SCHEMAS IN DATABASE AIRBNB TO ROLE transform;
-GRANT ALL ON ALL TABLES IN SCHEMA AIRBNB.RAW to ROLE transform;
+GRANT ALL ON ALL TABLES IN SCHEMA AIRBNB.RAW TO ROLE transform;
-GRANT ALL ON FUTURE TABLES IN SCHEMA AIRBNB.RAW to ROLE transform;
+GRANT ALL ON ALL TABLES IN SCHEMA AIRBNB.DEV TO ROLE transform;

 ```